 So for now, the Family’s Daily Prayer refers to vacation plans as a concept and we pray to be guided in our decision.
 As this is the only time the family will spend together, throughout the year, and there are financial ramifications to the decision, we need all the wisdom in the world to pick a destination that will be safe but fun, different, and exotic (hopefully without exotic animals, aka poisonous snakes), with reliable healthcare facilities and a stable government, where the children will be entertained and the food will be more than just palpable.
-As you can see, there is a lot to pray about during the Family’s daily Prayer.
+As you can see, there is a lot to pray about during the Family’s daily prayer.

 We have been praying about finding the best, most affordable, fun but safe family vacation that has fulfilled everyone’s requests/demands/expectations.
 We also prayed about the weather, the accommodations, the food (this family takes food rather seriously), and the flight there and back.

 We added prayers about family relationships, that this vacation might strengthen them and provide opportunities to grow stronger as a family.
-We have prayed before leaving the house (that we may return safely to our home), before boarding the plane and on the plane ( hey, flying still mystifies me- one long metal tube dashing through the sky at 33 000 miles altitude is not my idea of Serenity 101).
+We have prayed before leaving the house (that we may return safely to our home), before boarding the plane and on the plane (hey, flying still mystifies me- one long metal tube dashing through the sky at 33 000 miles altitude is not my idea of Serenity 101).

-And then, we arrive at our destination.
+And then we arrive at our destination.
 A beach destination.
-We sigh in relief, it is as picture-perfect as we had hoped and dreamed and prayed.
+We sigh in relief.
+It is as picture-perfect as we had hoped and dreamed and prayed.

-You see, once the little (and big) toes hit the sand; the Family’s Daily Prayer also goes on vacation.
+Once the little (and big) toes hit the sand; the Family’s Daily Prayer also goes on vacation.

 Why is that?